 The Chaos of Being Loved

 Wake up.
-Poor coffee.
+Pour coffee.
 Sit in the chair at the head of the table and overlook the kids and their tablets, my chaos and my loves.
 We move through the motions of attendance, zoom calls, schoolwork, repeat.
 Weeks of chaos brought a consistency and routine that is chaotic from the outside but rhythmic for me.Continue reading “The Chaos of Being Loved”

 First Day, Tired Eyes